 The results: businesses need to adapt.
 And, many of them are.

 To successfully pivot, businesses need to address three key areas: 1) the product offering; 2) financing to enable you to survive while pivoting; 3) your messaging.
 Let’s explore each one.

 First, let’s look at your product mix.
 Businesses are adapting in real-time, innovating on the fly, from senior shopping hours to help protect our most vulnerable to high-end restaurants known for providing unique dining experiences launching take-out and delivery options.

 Even many durable goods companies are adapting.
 Two examples from the automotive world: Hyundai is offering to cover payments for anyone who bought or leased a vehicle before April 30th and then loses their job and Ford is now allowing purchasers of new vehicles to delay their first payment for 90 days.

 Even business-to-business firms are finding innovative ways to adapt.
-A sports marketing firm who represents a range of Olympians and Paralympians training for Tokyo 2020, among others, launched an online speaker’s series after their athlete’s live speaking events where cancelled.
+A sports marketing firm that represents a range of Olympians and Paralympians training for Tokyo 2020, among others, launched an online speaker’s series after their athlete’s live speaking events where canceled.

 Their first client: Amazon for a speech and Q&A with Paralympian Melissa Hoffman Stockwell, who was the first female to lose a limb – her left leg – in the Iraq war.